 The managed Windows VPS range from $32.29/mo for a 4 vCPUs 4 GB RAM (75 GB storage) to $69.29/mo for a 8 vCPUs 8 GB RAM (150 GB storage).

-InMotion offers three plans all of which include cPanel management, automatic backup, secure email, root access, e-commerce ready, unlocked CPU cores, selectable data center and at least 3 dedicated IPs.
+InMotion offers three plans for its VPS service, all of which include cPanel management, automatic backups, a secure email, root access, an e-commerce ready site, unlocked CPU cores, the ability to select a data center and at least 3 dedicated IPs.

 The VPS-1000 HA-S costs $29.19/mo and has 4GB RAM, 75 GB storage, 4TB bandwidth and free SSLs; The VPS-2000 HA-S costs $47.39/mo and features 6GB RAM, 150GB storage, 5TB bandwidth, free SSLs; and VPS-3000 HA-S costs $69.34/mo and features 8 GB RAM, 250 G B storage, 6 TB bandwidth and free SSLs.

 Cloud Hosting (Self Managed with full root access) are also of three types Cloud VPS-1000 which costs $21.04/mo and provides 4GB RAM, 75GB SSD storage, 4TB bandwidth, 3IP addresses and full root access.
 Cloud VPS-2000 costs $42.24/mo and offers 6 GB RAM, 150 GB SSD Storage, 5TB bandwidth, 4IP addresses, full root access; while the Cloud VPS 3000 costs $69.34/mo and offers 8 GB RAM.

 Liquid Web provides dedicated servers, cloud VPS hosting, cloud dedicated, cloud sites, managed WordPress and woo commerce products.